-Borazine is isoelectronic with benzene, as B=N is with C=C. In physical properties, borazine is indeed a close analogue of benzene.
+Borazine is isoelectronic with benzene, as B=N is with C=C. In physical properties, it is indeed a close analogue of benzene.
 The similarity of the physical properties of the alkyl-substituted derivatives of benzene and borazine is even more remarkable.
-For example, the ratio of the absolute boiling points of the substituted borazines to those of similarly substituted benzene is constant.
 This similarity in physical properties led to the labelling of borazine as "inorganic benzene."

-Borazine analogues of naphthalene and related hydrocarbons have been made by pyrolyzing borazine or by passing it through a silent discharge.
+Borazine analogues of naphthalene and related hydrocarbons have been made by pyrolyzing B3N3H6 or by passing it through a silent discharge.
 Related four-membered rings.
-R2B2M2R’2, and eight-membered rings, R4B4M4R’4, are also known, but considerably less work has been done on them than on borazine.
+R2B2M2R’2, and eight-membered rings, R4B4M4R’4, are also known, but considerably less work has been done on them than on B3N3H6.